allegro/blog/_posts/2022-10-20-transactions-in-mongodb.md

 What about WriteConcerns?
 There are three main descriptors:
 - 1, which basically means that we are only interested in primary node committing the changes.
 Unfortunately, using this WriteConcern means that you will have no guarantees for any of the ReadConcerns stated above,
 - Any {number} greater than 1 states that we want to get the data committed by the primary and {number - 1} of secondary nodes.
-This WriteConcern depends on the amount of nodes in the system, since it can denote more than the majority of the nodes and in this case would provide us with read guarantees, majority, which means that majority of nodes acknowledge the changes in data.
+This WriteConcern depends on the number of nodes in the system, since it can denote more than the majority of the nodes and in this case would provide us with read guarantees,
+- majority, which means that majority of nodes acknowledge the changes in data.
 This WriteConcern provides us with read guarantees, and also gives us benefits of eventual consistency.

 ### Enough theory, I want to see it in action!